 “Our spicy black bean tacos are super popular, we can swap the dairy crema for avocado to make them vegan.
 I’ve recommended them to many vegan and dairy-free guests, always a crowd pleaser!”

-This exhibits preparedness and available accommodations that make the guest feel cared for, creating an enjoyable dining experience.
+This shows preparedness and available accommodations that make the guest feel cared for.
+People like that.

 When the kitchen understands: